Mission Statement:

 Waste disposal

-• Buying in bulk where possible and practical – so reducing packaging
+• Buy in bulk where possible and practical – so reducing packaging

 • Sending correspondence and booking confirmation forms by email

-• Disposing of batteries and electric equipment at the local recycling facility
+• Dispose of batteries and electric equipment at the local recycling facility

-• In order to reduce plastic waste we have banned all single-use plastics from our site and sell reusable water bottles at a permanent discount price
+• To reduce plastic waste we have banned all single-use plastics from our site and are selling reusable water bottles at a permanent discount price

 • Banned disposable BBQ’s from the campsite

-• Encourage visitors to use separate bin bags to make it easier to separate waste
+• Encourage visitors to use 2 bin bags to make it easier to separate the waste.

 Water usage

-To reduce and minimize the use of water on our campsite the following steps are taken:
+To reduce and minimize the use of water on the campsite the following steps are taken:

-• We make guests aware of water conservation in the bathrooms and in the kitchen
+• We make guests aware of water conservation in the bathrooms and the kitchen

-• We advise them that the water is soft in nature thus allowing for less shampoo, watching detergents etc.
+• We advise them that the water is soft thus allowing for less shampoo, watching detergents etc.

-• We have installed water-saving appliances such as push buttons in the showers and sinks and dual flush buttons in the toilets to minimize water consumption
+• We have installed water-saving appliances such as push buttons in the showers and sinks and dual flush valves in the toilets to minimize water consumption

 • Due to the quality of the waterless hygiene and disinfection products are needed and less water used